Pwyllgor yr Economi, Masnach a Materion Gwledig

 And in terms of the academy question, I think there is an appetite for networking.
 I think we've seen that, and you can see that going on in Wales anyway.
 There is formal and informal information sharing.
 I think having some kind of central repository of content that people can add to is helpful.
 Some online material is helpful.
 Action learning sets and visits are helpful.
 But it's not a silver bullet, and I think there is a range of approaches that are going to be necessary for different people, because different people have different understandings, different demands on their time, et cetera.
 So, I think that’s what I would say in response to those questions.

 It’s not a silver bullet, but I think it is a crisis.
 If you look at liveability, residual income has been squeezed by rising utility and food prices, health and care services are effectively being rationed at present, and local authorities have retreated from social infrastructure provision.
 That’s why your electorate is so pissed off with you and why Reform is in No. 2 position in 13 Welsh parliamentary constituencies.
 So, it’s not a silver bullet, but it is a crisis that requires your immediate attention.
-The question then is how are you going to attend to it, and that’s in the written submission that we’ve made and in the responses to some supplementary questions from yourself that we’ve done.
+The question then is how are you going to attend to it, and that’s in the written submission that we’ve made and in the responses to some supplementary questions from you that we’ve done.
 I think our argument is that it needs a quite different kind of approach than the strategising and policy-centric approach that Welsh Government has adopted, and that it requires attention to alliances of the willing and this whole business of skunkworks projects, things on the edge that actually bring together people who want change, rather than create strategies and regulations that assume everybody is going to do change.

 Yes, and, following on from that, you and colleagues in the Foundational Alliance Wales network say the Welsh Government uses a descriptive sector-based definition of the foundational economy, while practitioners focus on how a foundational economy approach impacts on liveability.
 So, can you explain why the Welsh Government should actually focus more on liveability and how should they go about doing that?